The Aeropress has revolutionized the coffee-making game, and now it’s back with its smaller sibling: The AeroPress Go!

 You can feel like a professional while brewing your coffee at an affordable price.
 The models are small, making them ideal travel companions for many.
 AeroPress makes such great coffee that the only flaw reviewers find is its limited brewing capacity.

-It’s up to you to choose your favorite AeroPress device, depending on which fits your needs better.
+It’s up to you to choose your favorite among the different AeroPress devices.
+Ultimately, it depends on which fits your needs better.